gorilla/websocket/examples/chat/README.md

 has channels for registering clients, unregistering clients and broadcasting messages.
 A `Client` has a buffered channel of outbound messages.
 One of the client's goroutines reads messages from this channel and writes the messages to the websocket.
-The other client goroutine reads messages from the websocket and sends them to the hub.
+The other client goroutine reads json messages from the websocket and sends them to the hub.

 ### Hub